-Please complete this form relating to your transactions for Zillow Group, Inc. (NASDAQ: ZG; Z) securities between August 7, 2020 and November 2, 2021, both dates inclusive (the "Class Period").
+Please complete this form relating to your transactions for Zillow Group, Inc. (NASDAQ: ZG; Z) securities between August 5, 2020 and November 2, 2021, both dates inclusive (the "Class Period").

 You may also contact James Maro, Esq.
-(484) 270-1453; or toll free at (844) 887-9500; or you may submit your information via email at firstname.lastname@example.org; or you may click here to print a PDF of this form.
+(484) 270-1453; or you may submit your information via email at firstname.lastname@example.org; or you may click here to print a PDF of this form.

 Zillow, a Washington corporation with principal executive offices in Seattle, Washington, is a real estate services company that operates popular real estate websites including Zillow and Trulia.
 In addition to the generation of advertising revenue from these websites, Zillow earns referral fees when matching prospective buyers and sellers with real estate agents and brokers.
 Since April 2018, Zillow has also operated its Zillow Offers program, through which Zillow directly purchases homes from sellers, makes certain repairs and updates to these properties, and subsequently resells the homes to purchasers.

+Finally, after the market close on November 2, 2021, Zillow released its third quarter 2021 financial results and announced that it was “winding down” the Zillow Offers program.
+In doing so, Zillow revealed that it would need to take writedowns of approximately $569 million and would be reducing its workforce by 25%.
 Following this news, the price of Zillow common stock (ZG) fell an additional $19.62 per share, or approximately 23%, to close at $65.86 per share on November 3, 2021.
 Similarly, the price of Zillow capital stock (Z) fell $21.73 per share, or approximately 25%, to close at $65.47 per share on November 3, 2021.

 If you wish to discuss this action or have any questions concerning this notice or your rights or interests with respect to these matters, please contact Kessler Topaz Meltzer & Check, LLP: James Maro, Esq.
-(484) 270-1453; toll-free at (844) 887-9500; or via e-mail at email@example.com.
+(484) 270-1453; or via e-mail at email@example.com.
 If you would like additional information about the suit, please click on the link "Submit Your Information" above and fill out the form as promptly as possible.